jay-jay/4D-Twilio/README.md

 # 4D-Twilio
 A 4D Component for Twilio

-## This component is still in under development
+## This component is under development....
+Use at your own risk....

 ## Be sure that you have an active Twilio account.
 The following keys are required
 1. sid